 Select I/O was developed to meet the needs of users just like Wapiti, reported Robert Norberg, I/O systems global product manager, ABB.
 "Traditional, controller-centric I/O solutions promote an inflexible, serial, sequential project execution model in which project tasks depend on each other, resist changes and cause change orders and delays," he said.
 "The result of process automation being on the critical path is large cost overruns and late delivery on large capital projects.

 "This is why System 800xA's Select I/O, S800 on Ethernet, and xStream Engineering are so useful to these applications.
-They can minimize the impact of late changes; decouple project tasks, so they can be done in paraellel; and reduce testing efforts needed as well as required footprints," explained Norberg.
+They can minimize the impact of late changes; decouple project tasks, so they can be done in parallel; and reduce testing efforts needed as well as required footprints," explained Norberg.

-"When projects plan to execute, the date everyone usually wants to know is the design-freeze day,” said Brad McDonald, product marketing manager, ABB.
+"When projects plan to execute, the date everyone usually wants to know is the design-freeze day,” said Brad MacDonald, product marketing manager, ABB.
 “With Select I/O, they don't have to worry about it anymore.
 Now, they roughly determine how many I/O are needed, but don't have to care what type because Select I/O's common template can connect to so many different devices.

-"In Blackrock's case, the design started with 1,200 I/O, but ended with 2,400 I/O because of added pipes and other devices,” said McDonald.
+"In Blackrock's case, the design started with 1,200 I/O, but ended with 2,400 I/O because of added pipes and other devices,” said MacDonald.
 “In the past, this would mean huge and costly change orders, but now they can simply order extra I/O as needed and expand to accommodate them.
 What's so cool about splitting design engineering off from cabinet assembly and installation is that it finally takes automation off the critical path."

 Architecture and network